-Day 1: 168 Jobs, Teamsters Local 320 Strike from the picket line
+Day 1: 168 Jobs, Teamsters Local 320 strike from the picket line

 “The estimated cost of this demand for Teamster members alone is $1.5 million, and to extend that increase to all employees, which would be a likely expectation, would create a potential $18.5 million taxpayer liability for future payout costs,” county management said in a statement over the weekend.

-The sunrise arrived 54 minutes into the strike in Hibbing on Wednesday morning, with union members receiving honks from the morning commuters and the occasional drop-off of donuts, which they ate in a small, heated trailer one of them brought from home.
-They planned to stay here until 4:30 p.m. or so, about the time the sun sets in town.
-They don’t know how long they’ll strike, but they plan to stand here everyday St. Louis County pays supervisors and contract workers to do their jobs until the union and county management come to an agreement.
+The sun appeared 54 minutes into the strike in Hibbing on Wednesday, with union members receiving honks from passersby and the occasional drop-off of coffee, donuts and even pizza, which they ate in a small, heated trailer one of them brought from home.
+They stayed until 4:30 p.m. or so, about the time the sun set over town.
+They didn’t know how long they’d strike and live off pay from the union, but they planned to show up here everyday the county paid others to do their jobs, and until the union and county management could come to an agreement.

 Post a comment as